Start main page content

 First Year

-This unit introduces the German language and culture to beginners.
+This unit introduces German language and culture to beginners.
 The language periods will be orientated around central themes that will assist students to learn to speak, read, write and understand German.
-Parallel to the language periods, there will be a tutorial and 2 further culture periods where students will be introduced to the contemporary culture of the German-speaking countries (D-A-CH / Germany, Austria and Switzerland).
-Excursions to institutions enriching the course content are included.
+Parallel to the language periods, there will be a tutorial and 1 further culture period where students will be introduced to the contemporary culture of Germany and other German-speaking countries (Austria and Switzerland).

 Second Year